 I’m a visual and kinesthetic learner, doing, is crucial when I’m learning something new.
 I’m sad to say that since we hardly ever did any hands-on learning, science class was the last place I wanted to be.

-As a homeschool mom, I look back on high school science class, and I want to a) kick myself on the behind for napping in class, and b) make it a point to make science fun and relevant for my girls.
+I look back on high school science class, and I want to a) kick myself on the behind for napping in class, and b) make it a point to make science fun and relevant for my students.

 Grab a Copy of this Experiment and More